tortas/rshell/README.md

 ###GENERAL USAGE:

-Commands should have the form:
+Commands are executed from left to right and should have the form:
 ```
 cmd			 =     executable   [argumentList] [connector]
 connector    =   || or && or ;